SilverLPs/kubuntu2404-configs/README.md

         - LUKS disk encryption is optional but requires password entry on every boot and update.
 See Security Levels Concept below.
             - Note: TPM-based encryption (like BitLocker) is not supported yet.
     - Create a username, device name, and password.
-        - Do not enable auto-login—it interferes with KDE Wallet.
+        - Do not enable auto-login — it interferes with KDE Wallet.
 See Post-usage for a safer method.
         - If you want a "no password" feel, using a space as password works but is very insecure.
 Understand the risks (see Security Levels Concept).
         - Use only lowercase letters and numbers for usernames — avoid special characters.
     - Complete installation and restart.
 Remove USB when prompted or as needed.